teelam1910/VBA-analysis/README.md

 ## Usage
 Open excel file of the analysis
 - Note: the file is too large to upload to GitHub.
-Will upload to BCS seperately
+Instructions on how to access noted above

 ## Credits